vyapp/vy/README.md

 A powerful modal editor written in python.

-vy is a modal editor with a very modular architecture.
-Everything is very minimalistic and modular. vy is built on top of Tkinter which is one of the most productive graphical toolkits; It permits vy to have such a great programming interface for plugins.
+vy is a modal editor with a very modular architecture. vy is built on top of Tkinter which is one of the most productive graphical toolkits; It permits vy to have such a great programming interface for plugins.
 Python is such an amazing language;
 it turns vy such a powerful application because its plugin API is high level naturally.

 In vy it is easy to create modes like it is in emacs, modes that support programming languages, provide all kind of functionalities that varies from accessing irc or email checking.

-There is no need for a mouse with vy, everything is made from the keyboard.
-There are tons of key commands to help you spare a lot of time when programming or just editing some text. vy has a handy set of key commands that permits you to quickly switch the cursor to a given position.

-The set of keys used in vy was carefully chosen to be handy although it is possible to make vy look like vim or emacs since there is a high level of modularity in vy.
+The set of keys used in vy was carefully chosen to be handy although it is possible to make vy look like vim or emacs.

-There are ways to perform fuzzy searches whose input is a set of words, with the effect of finding lines which contain the words in any order;
-Such a feature turns it simple browsing documentation of functions/commands as well as finding specific sections in large files.

 The syntax highlighting plugin is very minimalistic and extremely fast.
 It supports syntax highlighting for all languages that python-pygments supports.
 The source code of the syntax highlighting plugin is about